The 16 Best Tips for Boosting Your eCommerce Sales with Mobile in 2017

 13. Micro-target your advertisements

-Services like Facebook advertising and Google AdWords offer highly granular segmentation technologies that allow you to curate personalised advertisements to highly specific custom personas.
+Services like Facebook advertising and Google AdWords offer highly granular segmentation technologies that allow you to curate personalised advertisements to highly specific customer personas.

 14. Customise niche product sites